-Devil in the White City unfolds the history of Chicago’s 1893 World Fair and the chilling saga of H. H. Holmes, a con man and serial killer who used the chaos and crowds of the fair to operate.
-Other main characters are Daniel Burnham, one of the fair’s head architects, and Frederick Law Olmstead, the lead landscape architect.
-The book’s narration often reads more like a novel, employing impressive world-building detail to create a backdrop for the suspenseful tale of Holmes’s killings.
+Devil in the White City unfolds the history of Chicago's 1893 World Fair and the chilling saga of H. H. Holmes, a con man and serial killer who used the chaos and crowds of the fair to obscure his crimes.
+The book also focuses on Daniel Burnham, one of the fair's head architects, and Frederick Law Olmstead, the lead landscape architect.
+The book's narration often reads more like a novel, employing impressive world-building detail to create a backdrop for the suspenseful tale of Holmes's killings.

 “It was so easy to disappear, so easy to deny knowledge, so very easy in the smoke and din to mask that something dark had taken root.
 This was Chicago, on the eve of the greatest fair in history.”